aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

 ```
    :::::tabs{variant="container"}
 	::::tab{id="cloud9" label="Cloud9"}
       1. Let's create the change set of type `UPDATE` to remove the resource `SNSTopic1` from the stack by using the following AWS CLI command.
-Provide a name for the stack as `resource-importing` and for the change set name use `resource-import-change-set`, Specify the parameter values for `Topic2Name` to `Topic2`.
+Provide a name for the stack as `resource-importing` and for the change set name use `cfn-workshop-resource-import-change-set`, Specify the parameter values for `Topic2Name` to `Topic2`.
       :::code{language=shell showLineNumbers=false showCopyAction=true}
       aws cloudformation create-change-set \
-        --stack-name resource-importing \
+        --stack-name cfn-workshop-resource-importing \
-        --change-set-name resource-import-change-set \
+        --change-set-name cfn-workshop-resource-import-change-set \
         --change-set-type UPDATE \
         --template-body file://resource-importing.yaml \
         --parameters ParameterKey=Topic2Name,ParameterValue=Topic2